Veterinary Acupuncture and Massage Help a Great Dane with Wobbler Syndrome

 I met Isabella Jane (also know as Izzi), a 5-year old Great Dane, two years ago after she had been diagnosed with Wobbler Syndrome.
 This is an abnormality in the neck that causes compression of the spinal cord.
 Different things can go wrong with the vertebrae that end up causing neurological signs.
 In Izzi’s case there was a narrowing of the vertebral canal in her lower neck that was causing pain, loss of coordination and loss of limb function.
 A veterinary article on this disease, also called cervical spondylomyelopathy (which means neck bone spinal cord disease), commented that “not many diseases in veterinary medicine have been referred to by 14 different names and have 21 surgical techniques proposed to treat it.”

 None of the proposed surgical techniques had a good prognosis in Izzi’s case.
-After several veterinarians at CSU reviewed the MRI results and consulted with Izzi’s family, no one, including the neurosurgeons, really wanted to take this dog to surgery.
-When Izzi’s owner asked what else could be done, Dr. Narda Robinson of the Center for Integrative and Comparative Pain Medicine, recommended acupuncture.
+After several veterinarians at CSU reviewed the MRI results and consulted with Izzi’s family, no one, including the neurosurgeons, wanted to take Izzi to surgery.
+When Izzi’s owner asked what else could be done acupuncture was recommended.

 I started treating Izzi a week after her diagnosis.
 The first day I saw her she was too weak to stand and could barely lift her head to say hello.
 I started with light massage and just a few acupuncture needles.
 This photo below shows Izzi standing in a disorganized posture typical of dogs with neurological disease.
 Her brain doesn’t quite know where her limbs are.